brianbancroft/OpenCanadaGeoData/README.md

 In the past, the Calgary Regional Partnership was a partnership that provisionned the open data across all of the regions within Calgary.
 Due to budget cuts, this partnership is no more, and the data is no longer publicly-available.

+Another update for late 2018 is Strathcona County: They added their building footprints to their vast offerings.

   * [Red Deer](http://data.reddeer.ca/)
   * [Grande Prairie](https://data.cityofgp.com/)
   * Grande Prairie County: [1](http://www.countygp.ab.ca/EN/main/community/maps-gis/open-data/data.html) [2](http://data.cogp.opendata.arcgis.com/)